 M3.
 The Balancing Authority shall implement its current year Frequency Bias Setting on the date directed by NERC.

-In general the annual implementation of Bias Settings will occur on February 1 or March 1.
+In general the annual implementation of Bias Settings will occur on February 1 or March 1 as directed by NERC.
 The dates may change to meet the needs of the Interconnection.
 Implementations dates vary due to the time needed to validate reported Bias settings and to calculate and validate CPS L10 and FRO limits.

 There may be an occasional need for NERC to implement new CPS L10 and FRO limits during the year.
 The most likely reasons are Balancing Authority boundary changes or decommissioning.
 Balancing Authorities requesting a mid-year change to Bias settings for these reasons should send their request to balancing@nerc.com.
+There is no provision to allow this in the standard.

 NERC will notify all affected Balancing Authorities of new mid-year changes to Bias Settings and CPS L10 and FRO limits.
 For any directed changes of Bias Settings, NERC will provide at least 10 days advance notification.
+There is no provision in the standards to calculate or change FOR.
+FRM must be calculated for 12 months using FRS Form 1, so it cannot be recalculated other than when it is provided

 Requirement 4